Olympus E-M1 versus Sony A850

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M1 has an electronic viewfinder (2360k dots), while the A850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Olympus E-M1, the Sony A850, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-M1 (⇒ rgt)||2360||no||3.0||1037||tilting||YES||8000||10.0||no||YES|